 late stage marital – empty nest issues, aging parents

 last-ditch marital – when you feel like you’ve tried everything and are just about out of gas.

 We have specialists who can help you with each of these concerns.

 Topics that Marriage Counseling & Therapy can be used to address:

-- Premarital Counseling: So, you two haven’t tied the knot yet… but there are still some kinks to work out.
-You might be having some of those initial “heavy” conversations, like: “What do you mean you don’t want to have kids!?!?”
-Or maybe you two don’t have any problems, per se; but you want to start off married life on the right foot, with deeper understanding for each other and improved communication.
-Premarital counseling can help you both articulate your expectations for the marriage, enhance your level of intimacy, and iron out past conflicts that might be smoldering beneath the surface.
+- Premarital Counseling: So, you two haven’t tied the knot yet… but there are still some kinks to work out?
+Premarital counseling can help you articulate your expectations for the marriage, enhance your level of intimacy, and iron out unresolved past conflicts.

 How Can Marriage Therapy & Counseling Improve My Marriage?

-We’ve delved extensively into the specifics; but sometimes it’s nice to review the bigger picture.
-Effective marriage counseling can enhance the quality of your relationship by:
+Effective marriage counseling can enhance the quality of your relationship by

-- Awarding you and your partner with the opportunity to articulate your frustrations and expectations for the marriage, on topics such as parenting, division of household chores, physical intimacy, extended family (the horrors!), finances, and more!
+- Affording you and your partner the opportunity to articulate your frustrations and expectations for the marriage – about parenting, household chores, physical intimacy, extended family, money, and a number of other issues.

-- Rebounding successfully from the end of the honeymoon period, that era when you both begin to actually start getting to know one another
+- Rebounding successfully from the end of the honeymoon period

 - Equipping you and your partner with tools that enable you to express disagreement more productively, without resorting to launching verbal bombs; and honing your general communication and listening skills